Hackers News Hackers News

 Multi-Stage Payload Delivery

-In the second incident, the downloaded binary launched a ScreenConnect client as a service alongside a Java-based remote access tool, and the attacker began enumerating firewall rules before Sophos and the affected organization successfully contained the breach.
+In the second incident, the downloaded binary launched a ConnectWise ScreenConnect client as a service alongside a Java-based remote access tool.
+The attacker immediately began enumerating firewall rules before Sophos, in collaboration with the affected organization, successfully contained the breach.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.